 - Fundamentally simplifying regulations and administrative procedures associated with FDI in Japan.

-- The "Tokyo One-Stop Business Establishment Center" provides one-stop services for necessary procedures for starting up in Tokyo.
-(March 2015)
+- The "Tokyo One-Stop Business Establishment Center" provides one-stop services for necessary procedures.

-- An online application system related to status of residence is scheduled to begin in FY2018
+- An online application system related to status of residence will start by the end of FY2018.

 Source: Created from Cabinet office website page "Invest Japan"

 - Business expansion related to inbound tourism

 - Relaxation of visa requirements (Starting from July 2013)